“Three years. What? He needs to be treated for THREE years…?” Our consultant nods slowly.

 This is the first and most brutal.
 It uses intensive treatment to destroy as many leukaemia cells as possible.
 They then test Joshua to find out how much disease remains.
 This determines how much treatment he gets in the next phase.

 Consolidation (3 weeks)

 More of the same here, but if you have a good result from phase 1, you get 2 drugs for 3 weeks.
 If the leukaemia hasn’t been knocked back enough, you get 6 drugs for 9 weeks.
 I know which option I was rooting for.

 Maintenance (8 weeks)

 This should be a relatively quiet 2 months with less intensive treatment occurring.

 This phase ramps up the intensification again, to destroy the smaller number of leukaemia cells that are still left behind.

 Maintenance (just under 3 years)

 This is the longest, but most gentle phase of treatment.
 (But when they say gentle, he will still be having chemotherapy every day.)
 It will hopefully be done with Joshua accessing as much of his life as possible.
-For example, he should be able to start school when he’s 5, once they have been briefed on how to handle his condition.
+For example, he might be able to attend school when he’s 5, once they have been briefed on how to handle his condition.

 I’m currently unable to consider this bit.